wesf90/wp-wf-sections/readme.txt

 To set your own options when using the shortcode, simply add the option name to the shortcode call.
 The options and their defaults are the same as listed above for the PHP method:

 	[wf_section title="Your Title" default="The default content upon creation" shortcodes=true ad="300x250" echo=true]

+####Creating Ad Placements####

+This plugin also allows you to quickly create sectional ad placements by setting the size in the shortcode or function call (shown above).
+A pre-filled stand-in image will be inserted as the content of your section by default.
+This can always be taken out later and replaced with your actual ad (for example: adsense).
+This is a great tool for creating design mockups.

 == Installation ==